How much does it cost to install bricksiding?

 Brick homes have an attractive, historic-style appeal to many homeowners.
-While homes can be constructed from brick, most homeowners today who want the look of brick choose brick siding.
-Brick siding is installed on the home’s exterior, like other siding types.
-In this way, it is less of a structural element for the home and more stylistic.
+Traditional brick home construction remains a popular option for homes.
+However, modern homeowners looking for a less expensive option often choose brick siding.
+Brick siding, sometimes sold as brick veneer, is installed over the exterior of the home, much like other types of siding.
+Brick siding is particularly helpful for those with homes that cannot support the weight of a traditional brick wall but still want a brick style home.
 Brick comes in several types and styles and can also be mixed with other sidings for a unique look.
 For this reason, the project has a wide range of costs.

-The national average cost of installing brick siding ranges from $12,000 to $20,000, with most homeowners spending around $15,000 covering a 1,500 sq.ft. surface with brick veneer.
-This project’s low cost is around $5,000 for installing brick siding as an accent around the perimeter of a home’s base.
-The project’s highest cost is around $32,000 for installing handmade brick siding over a 2,000 sq.ft. surface.
+The national average cost of installing brick siding ranges from $9,000 to $24,000.
+Most homeowners spend around $19,500 to cover a 1,500 sq.ft. surface with brick veneer.
+This project’s low cost is around $5,000 for installing brick siding as an accent around the perimeter base of a 2,000 sq.ft. home.
+The project’s highest cost is around $38,000 for installing handcrafted brick siding over a 2,000 sq.ft. surface.

 When people describe brick siding, they mean the home’s outer covering.
 Like a home can be built of wood, steel, or concrete blocks and covered in wood or vinyl siding, any home structure can be covered with brick.
 This is known as brick siding.